Politics of Finland

 The politics of Finland take place within the framework of a parliamentary representative democracy.
-Finland is a republic whose head of state is President Sauli Niinistö, who leads the nation's foreign policy and is the supreme commander of the Finnish Defence Forces.
-Finland's head of government is Prime Minister Sanna Marin, who leads the nation's executive branch, called the Finnish Government.
+Finland is a republic whose head of state is President Alexander Stubb, who leads the nation's foreign policy and is the supreme commander of the Finnish Defence Forces.
+Finland's head of government is Prime Minister Petteri Orpo, who leads the nation's executive branch, called the Finnish Government.
 Legislative power is vested in the Parliament of Finland (Suomen eduskunta, Finlands riksdag), and the Government has limited rights to amend or extend legislation.
-Because the Constitution of Finland vests power to both the President and Government, the President has veto power over parliamentary decisions, although this power can be overruled by a majority vote in the Parliament.
+The Constitution of Finland vests power to both the President and Government: the President has veto power over parliamentary decisions, although this power can be overruled by a majority vote in the Parliament.

 The judiciary is independent of the executive and legislative branches.
 The judiciary consists of two systems: regular courts and administrative courts.
 The judiciary's two systems are headed by the Supreme Court and the Supreme Administrative Court, respectively.
 Administrative courts process cases in which official decisions are contested.
-There is no constitutional court in Finland – the constitutionality of a law can be contested only as applied to an individual court case.
+There is no constitutional court in Finland: the constitutionality of a law can be contested only as applied to an individual court case.

-The citizens of Finland enjoy many individual and political freedoms, and suffrage is universal at age 18; Finnish women became the first in the world to have unrestricted rights both to vote and to run for public office.
+The citizens of Finland enjoy many individual and political freedoms, and suffrage is universal at the age of 18; Finnish women became the first in the world to have unrestricted rights both to vote and to run for public office.

 The country's population is ethnically homogeneous with no sizable immigrant population.
 Few tensions exist between the Finnish-speaking majority and the Swedish-speaking minority, although in certain circles there is an unending debate about the status of the Swedish language.

 Finland's labor agreements are based on collective bargaining.
-Bargaining is highly centralized and often the government participates to coordinate fiscal policy.
+Bargaining is highly centralized, and often the government participates to coordinate fiscal policy.
 Finland has universal validity of collective labour agreements and often, but not always, the trade unions, employers, and the Government reach a national income policy agreement.
 Significant Finnish trade unions include SAK, STTK, AKAVA, and EK.

+According to the V-Dem Democracy indices Finland was in 2023 the 13th most electoral democratic country in the world.

 History

 Autonomous but under Russian rule

 A Finnish political identity and distinctively Finnish politics first developed under the Russian rule in the country from 1809 to 1917.
 During the era Finland had an autonomous position within the Russian Empire with its own legislative powers.
 However, all bills had to be signed into law by the Russian Emperor who was the Grand Duke of Finland.
-Also, military power was firmly in Russian hands.
+Military power was firmly in Russian hands.
 Previously Finland had been a part of Sweden and did not have any political institutions of its own, rather people of Finnish ethnicity participated in Swedish politics.